sudhz/aiden/README.md

 ## Mixtral8x7b by Mistral AI

 Mixtral8x7b is a state-of-the-art language model developed by Mistral AI.
-It employs a mixture of experts approach to deliver high-quality text processing, ensuring that the Aiden service can handle complex language tasks efficiently and accurately.
+It employs a mixture of experts approach to deliver high-quality text processing, ensuring that the AIDEN service can handle complex language tasks efficiently and accurately.

 ## Contributing